Parameter Estimation with Nonstationary Noise in Gravitational-wave Data: Estimating local variation in the PSD

-In figure \ref{fig:psd_examples}, we show some examples of the types of non-stationarities described above.
-We use a baseline noise model (Gaussian, stationary colored noise) and apply a filter upon it to scale the amplitude of Gaussian noise as function of time according to desired non stationary nature.
-This may not be the most general way to model the non-stationarity but we consider it to test our correction method in parameter estimation.
-We use PSD variation statistic $v_s$ to track the non-stationary nature of the noise.
-For the examples shown in the figure, we generated $\sim 1000$ seconds of data with Gaussian noise with one of the available noise model 'aLIGOZeroDetHighPower' in the publicly available software package \textsc{LALSuite} \citep{lalsuite}.
-We call this baseline noise model.
-For the baseline model, the local PSD variation is due to purely Gaussian random fluctuations so the PSD variation statistic $v_s$ have mean around $<v_s> = 1$ with standard deviation consistent with that of the Gaussian fluctuations.
-We generate the non stationary noise by applying a filter on baseline noise such that the amplitude of the Gaussian noise varies as desired function.
-This type of PSD variation can be modelled as,
+We simulate a few examples of non-stationary noise scenarios without the presence of the signal.
+In figure \ref{fig:psd_examples}, using toy models, we show some examples of the abovementioned non-stationarities.
+We use a baseline noise model (Gaussian, stationary colored noise) and apply a filter to scale the amplitude of Gaussian noise as a function of time to generate noise realization with the desired non-stationary nature.
+It may not be the most general way to model non-stationarity, but we still consider it as a test study.
+For the examples shown in the figure, we generated $\sim 1000$ seconds of data with Gaussian noise with \texttt{aLIGOZeroDetHighPower}, one of the available noise models in the publicly available software package \textsc{LALSuite}.
+We call this the baseline noise model.
+The top left panel in the Figure \ref{fig:psd_examples} represents a realization of the baseline model.
+We use the \ac{psd} variation statistic $v_s$ to track the non-stationary nature of the noise.
+For the baseline model, the local \ac{psd} variation is due to purely Gaussian random fluctuations, so the \ac{psd} variation statistic $v_s$ has a mean around $<v_s> = 1$ with a standard deviation consistent with the Gaussian fluctuations.
+We generate the non-stationary noise by applying a filter on baseline noise such that the amplitude of the Gaussian noise varies as desired.
+This type of \ac{psd} variation can be modeled as

-where $A_0n_G(t)$ is the stationary, Gaussian, colored noise, $B(t)$ models the variation in the amplitude. $B(t) = 0$ corresponds to the baseline noise model.
-As shown in figure \ref{fig:psd_examples}, we introduce some arbitrary non-stationarity in the noise at various times and use PSD variation statistics $v_s$ to track it.